 In this educational method, children are exposed to a humanitarian, socially responsible and compassionate mode of approaching the world.
 Typically the educator that works with one group of children will be with that same group as they get older and go from one grade to the next.
 The arts and academics are fused together within the lessons.
 These schools are also zero technology in the classroom and exposure for the children.
 This methodology does, however, only focus on reading when the child reaches the age of seven, with emphasis on storytelling and learning through play.
 Part of the Waldorf teacher training is learning about anthroposophy, developed by Rudolf Steiner.

 Applications in Programming: Blended versus Traditional Approach

-Give the variety of approaches to early childhood education, it begs the question: which one is the best?
+Given the variety of approaches to early childhood education, it begs the question: which one is the best?
 Or, more appropriately, does one method hold sway over another?
-The short, and perhaps frustrating, answer is: it depends.
+The short, and perhaps frustrating answer is: it depends.
 Some programs prefer a traditional approach, adhering to a pure curriculum.
 Montessori and Waldorf are both approaches that can be sustained well beyond the early childhood level and into high school.

 Imagine a curriculum built from a combination of the different methods that allows teachers to strike a balance between instructional teaching and constructive learning.
-Taking the thought experiment further, one could technically draw on Reggio for its community and documentation; Montessori for its independent self-directed studies; Waldorf for its integration of the arts and social consciousness and lastly; High Scope for its invaluable three-step process to ensure purposeful, planned and reflected learning processes.
+Taking this experiment further, one could technically draw on Reggio for its community and documentation; Montessori for its independent self-directed studies; Waldorf for its integration of the arts and social consciousness and lastly; High Scope for its invaluable three-step process to ensure purposeful, planned and reflected learning processes.

 No matter which learning philosophy is followed, all of them share one very important practice: observation.
 Check out our post on the importance of observation in early childhood to learn more!